Religion and drugs: Christianity

 Members of the Dunkard Brethren Church shall abstain from the use of intoxicating or addictive substances, such as narcotics, nicotine, marijuana, or alcoholic beverages (except as directed by a physician).
 Using, raising, manufacturing, buying or selling them by Christians is inconsistent with the Christian lifestyle and testimony.
 Members of the Dunkard Brethren Church who do so should be counseled in love and forbearance.
 If they manifest an unwilling or arbitrary spirit, they subject themselves to the discipline of the church, even to expulsion in extreme cases.
 We implore members to accept the advice and counsel of the church and abstain from all of the above.
 Since members are to be examples to the world (Romans 14:20-21) indulgence in any of these activities disqualifies then for Church or Sunday School work or as delegates to District or General Conference.

 The best-known Western prohibition against alcohol happened in the United States in the 1920s, where concerned prohibitionists were worried about its dangerous side effects.
 However, the demand for alcohol remained and criminals stepped in and created the supply.
 The consequences of organized crime and the popular demand for alcohol led to alcohol being legalized again.

 The Seventh-day Adventist Church is supportive of scientific medicine.
 It promotes eradication of illicit drug use and promotes abstinence against tobacco and alcohol., and promotes a measured and balanced approach to use of both medicinal drugs as well as natural remedies (which it neither discourages or prohibits), promotes the control of medicines that may be abused, and promotes vaccination and immunization.

+The eclectic Christian revisionist psychedelic church Temple of the True Inner Light based in New York City uses psychedelics such as dipropyltryptamine (DPT) as sacraments and believes them be God in physical form.